innabelaya/gemini/README.md

 * `callback(suite)` - callback, used to set up the suite.
 Receives a suite builder instance (described below).

-### Suite builder methods:
+### Suite builder methods

 All method are chainable:

 * `setUrl(url)` - specifies address of web page to take screenshots from.
   URL is relative to `rootUrl` config field.
-* `setCaptureElements('selector1', 'selector2', ...})` - specifies css
-  selectors of the elements that will be used to determine a region of webpage to capture.
+* `setCaptureElements('selector1', 'selector2', ...})` - specifies css selectors of the elements that will be used to determine a region of webpage to capture.

   Capture region determined by minimum bounding rect for all of theese elements plus their `box-shadow` size.